PaolaArdon/grasp_affordance_reasoning_demo/mln/README.md

 * Install the mln libraries for python with `pip install pracmln`

 ### To run the mln with python
-* To learn from a new database `python main.py`
+* To learn from a new database `python main.py -l`
-* To query from the trained model with the reasoning affordance database `python query.py`
+* To query from the trained model with the reasoning affordance database `python main.py -q`

 If you want to use your own database to train please check the .txt files and replicate the format for your DB.